The Hauptwache is the city center and the most famous square of the Main metropolis. The square is the real heart of Frankfurt's city centre.

 Even after the construction of the subway, the Hauptwache with its underground station remained one of the city's most important traffic junctions.

 The square has been redesigned several times.
-Its current shape is marked by a large opening in the ground, also known by Frankfurters as the Hole for short.
+Its current shape is marked by a large opening in the ground, which is also called "das Loch" for short by the people of Frankfurt.

-The opening provides access to the B-Level, an underground shopping arcade beneath the square that also serves as access to the underground rapid transit stations.
+The opening provides access to the B-Level, an underground shopping arcade beneath the square, which also serves as access to the underground rapid transit stations.

 As part of a large-scale plaza beautification, the hole to the B level will be closed.